ionide/ionide-atom-fsharp/README.md

 - Tooltips
 - Commenting
 - Go to Declaration
-- Support for script files or F# projects (if plugin does not detect `.fsrpoj` file, just open it ).
+- Support for script files or F# projects (if plugin does not detect `.fsproj` file, just open it ).

 ## Contributing and copyright